rozeraf/autowebhook/README.md

 ## Installation

-It is recommended to use AutoWebhook with [Bun](https://bun.sh/) — it is faster and easier than npm/yarn.
+It is recommended to use AutoWebhook with [Bun](https://bun.sh/) — it's faster and easier than npm/yarn.
 Below are the instructions for all operating systems.

 <details>
 <summary><strong>macOS</strong></summary>